 Debbie Yones, M.S., CCC-SLP

-Executive Director: Debbie is an experienced, licensed aphasia therapist who received her Master’s degree from the University of South Florida.
+Executive Director: Debbie is a licensed Speech-Language Pathologist focused on aphasia.
+She received her Master’s degree from the University of South Florida and her Bachelor’s degree from Wellesley College.
 Debbie is an affiliate of AphasiaAccess and the National Aphasia Association and is a member of the Academy of Neurologic Communication Sciences & Disorders.
+Prior to earning her Master’s degree, Debbie worked for over 15 years in technology and process consulting based out of Chicago.

 Brooke Owen, M.S., CF-SLP